Services for ILO’s Participating Families

-3. Supports and Staffing: ILO Community Life Coordinators, Community Builders, and Skills Tutors
+3. Supports and Staffing: ILO Director of Programming and Life Coaches

-Participating Families are able access ILO’s supports and staffing services.
+ILO’s Participating Families are able to use ILO’s supports and staffing services.

 Once the training and assessment are completed, ILO assists families in acquiring supports to help self-advocates transition to and maintain independent living.
 These supports include:

 - Readiness coaching to prepare families and self-advocates for moving out of the family residence and expanding active engagement in the community.

 - Identification of appropriate living situations, including living on one’s own, having roommates, and renting or purchasing, as well as the need for support staff.
 ILO also works with families to determine living options that reflect the wishes and the needs of the self-advocate.
 ILO helps families with understanding the maze of affordable housing in Maryland and DC.